 The depreciation of the peso was due to:

 The Federal Reserve has identified the implementation of expansionary fiscal measures in the United States as key to continuing the economic recovery.
-The comments made recently by the president of the Fed, Jerome Powell, and by the presidents of some regional offices of this central institution, have been around the need for new fiscal stimuli by the US government to prevent the recession generated by the coronavirus pandemic is prolonged.
+Likewise, the comments made recently by the president of the Fed, Jerome Powell, and by the presidents of some regional offices of this central institution, have been around the need for new fiscal stimuli by the US government to prevent the recession generated by the coronavirus pandemic is prolonged.
 The foregoing, coupled with the fact that the current political context in the United States revolves around the elections, is beginning to generate sentiment in the market that the approval of a new fiscal stimulus could be delayed due to the growing tensions between the Republican and Democratic parties .

 The Federal Reserve’s stance on monetary policy.
 Since Tuesday there has been talk about the possibility of the Fed raising the interest rate even before the average inflation target of 2% is reached.
 This stance increases the probability that the interest rate differential against the United States will decrease, in turn reducing the attractiveness of holding investments in currencies other than the dollar.